What is SMILE® Pro?

 A femto-laser is an infrared light laser that treats tissue such as the cornea not only very precisely, but also with much less heat than other lasers.
 This proves to be a decisive advantage, especially in eye surgery.
 The femtosecond laser works on the basis of ultra-short light pulses.
 These last only fractions of a billionth of a second; their spot size is only 1/100 mm.

-What equipment does EuroEyes use for SMILE® Pro?
+What equipment does EuroEyes use for SMILE® Pro Hong Kong?

-What are the the key differences between SMILE® Pro and Femto-LASIK?
+What are the the key differences between SMILE® Pro HK and Femto-LASIK?

-The key differences between SMILE® Pro and Femto-LASIK (femtosecond LASIK) surgery are as follows:
+The key differences between SMILE® Pro HK and Femto-LASIK (femtosecond LASIK) surgery are as follows:

-Is SMILE® Pro suitable for patients with dry eye?
+Is SMILE® Pro surgery suitable for patients with dry eye?

-In SMILE® Pro, there is no need to create a corneal flap, which better preserves corneal integrity and stability while reducing postoperative complications.
-Since the cornea remains stable and tear film stability is less affected, SMILE® Pro is also suitable for patients with dry eye syndrome or those who are not suitable candidates for wearing contact lenses.
+In SMILE® Pro surgery, there is no need to create a corneal flap, which better preserves corneal integrity and stability while reducing postoperative complications.
+Since the cornea remains stable and tear film stability is less affected, SMILE® Pro surgery is also suitable for patients with dry eye syndrome or those who are not suitable candidates for wearing contact lenses.

-Is there an age limit for SMILE® Pro surgery?
+Is there an age limit for SMILE® Pro Hong Kong ?

 What should I know about the pre-operative examination?

-The minimum age requirement for SMILE® Pro surgery is 18 years old.
-The pre-operative examination for SMILE® Pro takes approximately 1.5 to 2 hours.
+The minimum age requirement for SMILE® Pro Hong Kong is 18 years old.
+The pre-operative examination for SMILE® Pro surgery takes approximately 1.5 to 2 hours.
 Before a comprehensive eye examination, you should avoid wearing soft contact lenses for at least one week or hard contact lenses for two weeks.

-After SMILE® Pro, when can I put on makeup again?
+After SMILE® Pro HK, when can I put on makeup again?
 Can I wear colored contact lenses?

 - Makeup: Normal makeup is possible except for eye makeup.
 It is recommended to wait at least one month before put on eye makeup.